Jeff37/LabelControl_PPOSM/ReadMe.md

-# Control size and colour of labels when using the RgoogleMpas R-package
+# Control size and colour of labels when using the RgoogleMaps R-package

 The functions PlotPolysOnStaticMap() offers the possibility to easily draw polygons on maps on GoogleMaps backgrounds ("roadmap", "mobile", "satellite", "terrain", "hybrid", "mapmaker-roadmap", "mapmaker-hybrid").
 You just add the text of your label in textInPolys and it's done.
 **But** the text is printed by default in blue with a cex size parameters = 0.75 and no way to change it -a least I didn't find-!!